Lawful Permanent Residency (LPR)

 • Premium Processing of I-140.

 • Premium processing provides expedited processing for the I-140, Immigrant Petition for Alien Worker.
-Specifically, USCIS guarantees processing of the I-140 within 15 calendar days of receipt by USCIS.
+Specifically, USCIS guarantees processing of the I-140 within 15 business days of receipt by USCIS.

 • Form I-485: Application to Register Permanent Residence or Adjust Status.